 Stay in boutique accommodation in idyllic settings such as Cicada Lodge in Nitmiluk National Park and Wildman Wilderness Lodge on the Mary River.
 Swim in nature's infinity plunge pool at Gunlom Falls and see Aboriginal rock art at Ubirr.
 Cruise ancient waterways, spot native wildlife, and enjoy first class cuisine on the way.
 Travel with no more than 20 like-minded travellers.

-The capital of New South Wales and one of Australia’s largest cities Sydney is well known globally for its iconic cityscape – the opera house and bridge in particular.
 Take in the sights then wander through the magnificent Chinese Garden of Friendship and rest with a traditional Chinese tea whilst admiring the glistening waterfalls.
 Come dusk, take in some fine dining amongst the lights of the harbour then head to King’s Cross for the nightlife.